Azure/azure-devtestlab/Environments/SharePoint-SingleFarm-FullConfig/README.md

     - `No` (default): No rule is created, RDP traffic is blocked.
     - `*` or `Internet`: RDP traffic is allowed from everywhere.
     - CIDR notation (e.g. `192.168.99.0/24` or `2001:1234::/64`) or an IP address (e.g. `192.168.99.0` or `2001:1234::`): RDP traffic is allowed from the IP address / pattern specified.
-- parameter `enable_azure_bastion`:
+- Parameter `enable_azure_bastion`:
   - if `true`: Configure service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) to allow a secure remote access to virtual machines.
   - if `false` (default): Service [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/) is not created.

-IMPORTANT: If you set variable `outboundAccessMethod` to `AzureFirewallProxy`, you have to either enable Azure Bastion, or manually add a public IP address later, to be able to connect to a virtual machine.
+IMPORTANT: If you set parameter `outboundAccessMethod` to `AzureFirewallProxy`, you have to either enable Azure Bastion, or manually add a public IP address later, to be able to connect to a virtual machine.

-### Input parameters
+## Input parameters

-- parameter `sharePointVersion` lets you choose which version of SharePoint to install:
+- Parameter `sharePointVersion` lets you choose which version of SharePoint to install:
   - `Subscription-Latest` (default): Same as `Subscription-RTM`, then installs the latest cumulative update available at the time of publishing this version: December 2024 ([KB5002658](https://support.microsoft.com/help/5002658)).
   - `Subscription-24H2`: Same as `Subscription-RTM`, then installs the [Feature Update 24H2](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h2-release) (September 2024 CU / [kb5002640](https://support.microsoft.com/help/5002640)).
   - `Subscription-24H1`: Same as `Subscription-RTM`, then installs the [Feature Update 24H1](https://learn.microsoft.com/en-us/sharepoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h1-release) (March 2024 CU / [KB5002564](https://support.microsoft.com/help/5002564)).